stephenrkeller/PBIO381_srkeller_labnotebook/tutorials/Tutorials_PopGenomics5.md

   * Calculate Fst for each locus, based on divergence among the 3 disease groups (ssw_meta$Trajectory)
   * Trim back loci in the upper and lower 5% of the empirical Fst distribution, and eliminate low frequency SNPs (ones with expected heterozygosity, Hmin, < 0.1; equates to a MAF of ~0.05)
   * Re-fit the expected neutral Fst distribution to the data based on the presence of 3 groups in the data (NumberofSamples=3), and identify large Fst outliers in the upper tail based on a 10% false discovery rate (qthreshold=0.1).
-  * Plot the results: The empirical distribution of Fst (bars) and the predicted neutral distribution (black line)
+  * Plot the results: The empirical distribution of Fst (yellow bars) and the predicted neutral distribution (black line)

 ```R
 OF_SNPs <- MakeDiploidFSTMat(ssw.geno.trans, locusNames=seq(1, 5317, by=1), popNames=ssw_meta$Trajectory)